By Troy Ivan

 Finding the most simple, safe, clean, and desirable way to decarb has been a passion I’ve been chasing for a few years now.
-Chopping through all the misinformation is very confusing for someone new to the concept of decarb as well as those that have been doing it for decades.
+Chopping through all the misinformation is very confusing for someone new to the concept of decarb, as well as those that have been doing it for decades.
 We are turning those decades of bad information upside-down with this simple process that’s already used in a variety of applications.
-I’m not creating something new here but utilizing tech that others are already using.
+I’m not creating something new here but utilizing tech others already use.
 I’m happy because it’s crazy easy; I’m unhappy because it’s taken me forever to stumble onto something so simple.
-For those unfamiliar with basic decarbing considerations and traditional processes please see my previous post DECARBOXYLATION (DECARB) 101.
+For those unfamiliar with primary decarbing considerations and traditional processes, please see my previous post, DECARBOXYLATION (DECARB) 101.

 I’ve used the term “jar tech” in a few posts for CWD, making sauce and sugar wax, and pure EHO carts.
-The term simply refers to using a jar as a vessel to achieve some kind of end goal.
-In this post I’m specifically presenting the results of using jar tech for decarbing only.
-The testing data shows the terpenes in the control samples without decarb remained in every subsequent decarbed sample as well.
+The term simply refers to using a jar as a vessel to achieve an end goal.
+In this post, I’m explicitly presenting the results of using jar tech for decarbing only.
+The testing data shows the terpenes in the control samples without decarb remained in every subsequent decarbed sample.

-This process is important because most traditional home decarb processes ruin a concentrate’s flavor and aroma, negatively impacting any product made using the concentrate.
+This process is essential because most traditional home decarb processes ruin a concentrate’s flavor and aroma, negatively impacting any product using the concentrate.
 Additionally, those decarb processes burn off the vast majority, if not all, of the terpenes that may have been present.
 Jar tech decarb can solve both of those problems.
 Now, words like “full-spectrum” can be accurately applied to fully decarbed cannabis oil where they weren’t true before.
-If you start with a really beautiful extraction, then decarb using jar tech, the aroma and quality of the oil in the end will be unbelievable.
+If you start with a beautiful extraction and then decarb using jar tech, the aroma and quality of the oil will be unbelievable.

-The process is very easy and only requires a jar and a heat source.
-Unfortunately, the smallest quality canning jars are 4 oz so I use a sample sizes of 20 g of oil at a time to fill the jar about 25% which seemed like a good amount to test with.
-Other jars, containers, and volumes may work, I just don’t have time to test them all.
+The process is straightforward and only requires a jar and a heat source.
+Unfortunately, the smallest quality canning jars are 4 oz, so I used a sample size of 20 g of oil at a time to fill the jar about 25%, which seemed like a good amount to test with.
+Other jars, containers, and volumes may work; I just don’t have time to try them all.

-The general process idea is that an extract in a jar is able to decarb without the valuable terpene profile being blown off, oxidized, converted, or degraded.
-I’m not able to provide an in-depth scientific breakdown, but I can offer an idea of what I think is going on with this process.
-When heat is applied to decarb there are a few things happening; breaking off the carboxyl group to “decarb,” terpenes evaporating, and oxidation.
-While decarb is a factor of temperature alone, terpene evaporation points change with pressure and oxidation depends on abundant oxygen (mostly).
-What happens in our favor with the jar tech is, as heat applied to the sealed jar forces decarb to happen it also increases pressure inside the jar making it more difficult for terpenes to evaporate and there’s no free flow of oxygen so large amounts of oxidation is avoided.
-In the end we have glorious, terpene rich oil that’s as decarbed as much or as little as you choose.
+The general process idea is that an extract in a jar can decarb without the valuable terpene profile being blown off, oxidized, converted, or degraded.
+I cannot provide an in-depth scientific breakdown, but I can offer an idea of what I think is going on with this process.
+When heat is applied to decarb, a few things happen: breaking off the carboxyl group to “decarb,” terpenes evaporating, and oxidation.
+While decarb is a factor of temperature alone, terpene evaporation points change with pressure, and oxidation depends on abundant oxygen (mostly).
+What happens in our favor with the jar tech is that as heat applied to the sealed jar forces decarb to happen, it also increases pressure inside the jar, making it more difficult for terpenes to evaporate.
+There’s no free flow of oxygen, so large amounts of oxidation is avoided.
+Ultimately, we have glorious, terpene-rich oil that’s as decarbed as much or as little as you choose.

 Step 1: Load jar

-I loaded each 4 oz canning jar with approximately 20 g of well purged oil and sealed.
-Excess residual solvents in a heated, sealed jar can obviously be a hazard so only well purged oil was used.
+I loaded each 4 oz canning jar with approximately 20 g of well-purged oil and sealed it.
+Excess residual solvents in a heated, sealed jar can be hazardous, so only well-purged oil was used.

 Step 2: Choose time and temp

-The temp/time combinations I chose may appear to be incredibly ad hoc, and in reality they probably are, but I wanted to establish various data points from which I could make reasonable assumptions.
-I have partial, full and overly-done conversions that allow us to make a good guesstimate at the rest by applying this information to standard decarb knowledge.
-I’m not a fan of imperfect data and assumptions, but living under oppressive testing regulations handicaps my efforts and I work with what I have.
+The temp/time combinations I chose may appear to be incredibly ad hoc, and in reality, they probably are.
+Still, I wanted to establish various data points from which I could make reasonable assumptions.
+I have partial, complete, and overly-done conversions that allow us to reasonably estimate the rest by applying this information to standard decarb knowledge.
+I’m not a fan of imperfect data and assumptions, but living under oppressive testing regulations handicaps my efforts, and I work with what I have.

-When looking at this data, an important factor to think about is how long the entire material sample was up to temp.
+When looking at this data, an essential factor is how long the entire material sample was up to temp.
 If you think about the samples I worked with and how they were introduced to heat, you should realize a couple things.
-Just because a sample was placed into a heated environment doesn’t mean the extract was at the desired decarbing temp the entire time.
-Once a jar with 20 g of oil was placed in the heat, the jar, air in the jar, and entire concentrate needed to come up to heat.
-The time for the all of those components to come up to heat is called the ramping time, or “ramp.”
+Just because a sample was placed in a heated environment doesn’t mean the extract was at the desired decarbing temperature the entire time.
+Once a jar with 20 g of oil was placed in the heat, the jar, air in the jar, and the entire concentrate needed to come up to heat.
+The time for all those components to come up to heat is called the ramping time, or “ramp.”
 I estimated with the temps, jars, and concentrate volume being processed, a proper ramp would be 15-30 minutes.
-For example, the 180°F/1 hr was probably only really at temp for about 30-minutes so if I wanted a 1 hr decarb I would have to add the ramping time of about 30-minutes and increase the total time exposed to heat to 1.5 hrs.
+For example, the 180°F/1hr was probably only really at temp for about 30 minutes, so if I wanted a 1 hr decarb, I would have to add the ramping time of about 30 minutes and increase the total time exposed to heat to 1.5 hrs.
 Every case will be different and require the decision to add ramp time or not depending on concentrate volume and surface area.

 Decarb temp and time combinations are nearly infinite because it’s a sliding scale so these recommendations are not set in stone but a good place to start.